mainmatter/playbook/workflow/design/README.md

 #### Reviews

-When a design change is ready for review, its author should actively ask for another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
+When a design change is ready for review, its author should actively ask another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to